 - If a test was taken by a person driving, operating, or in physical control of a motor vehicle, did the test results indicate at the time of testing:

 - an alcohol concentration of 0.08 or more; or

 - the presence of a controlled substance listed in Schedule I or II or its metabolite, other than marijuana or tetrahydrocannabinols?

 - If a test was taken by a person driving, operating, or in physical control of a commercial motor vehicle, did the test results indicate an alcohol concentration of 0.04 or more at the time of testing?

 - Was the testing method used valid and reliable and were the test results accurately evaluated?

-Any issues outside of these ten are not eligible to be heard by the Court.
+Finally, it is an affirmative defense for the petitioner to prove that their refusal to permit the test was based upon reasonable grounds.
+Any issues outside of these are not eligible to be heard by the Court.
 The overarching issue basically boils down to: is the rescission of the license legal?

 There is one hearing in which the State will call the arresting officer and any other witnesses to testify and carry its burden of proof.
 And because this is a civil matter, the State only needs to prove its case by a preponderance of the evidence.

 The outcome in the implied consent court has no impact on the underlying criminal matter – and vice versa.
 This means that if you are successful in getting key evidence suppressed and the case dismissed as a result in the criminal arena, you still have to go to civil court and succeed on the same issue in order to avoid having an alcohol-related loss of license on your record.